 Mission Produce™ Announces Fiscal 2022 Fourth Quarter Financial Results

-OXNARD, Calif., Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Mission Produce, Inc. AVO ("Mission" or the "Company"), a world leader in sourcing, producing, and distributing fresh Hass avocados with additional offerings in mangos and blueberries, today reported its financial results for the fiscal fourth quarter ended October 31, 2022.
+/EIN News/ -- OXNARD, Calif., Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Mission Produce, Inc. (Nasdaq: AVO) (“Mission” or the “Company”), a world leader in sourcing, producing, and distributing fresh Hass avocados with additional offerings in mangos and blueberries, today reported its financial results for the fiscal fourth quarter ended October 31, 2022.

 Fiscal Fourth Quarter 2022 Highlights: